BioBoost/course-object-oriented-programming-with-cpp/all_about_objects/its_all_about_objects.md

 Alan Kay, a renowned computer scientist, listed the five characteristics of Smalltalk, the first successful object oriented programming language and one of the languages on which C++ is based.
 They summarize the characteristics that represent a pure approach to object oriented programming:

-1. **Everything is an Object.** An object contains both data and behavior, also knows as *encapsulation*.
+1. **Everything is an Object.** An object contains both data and behavior (this is  also knows as *encapsulation*).
 It keeps state and can satisfy outside requests by performing operations on itself.
 You can basically create objects of any conceptual component in the problem you are trying to solve (people, buildings, lists, records, ...).

 2. **A program is a bunch of objects telling each other what to do by sending messages.** To make a request of an object, a message needs to be send to it.
 This will call a certain method of that particular object.